kill74/kill74/README.md

 I like to play games, program, and do random stuff on Linux. <br> Im starting to learn Python, PHP and GO

 ### Programs i use (and love):
-Vscode (with my config), NeoVim (My Config), Android Studio, and Fedora on my laptop <br> and on my main pc i use Windows with WSL.
+Vscode (with my config), NeoVim (My Config), Android Studio, Fedora on my laptop <br> and on my main pc i use Windows with WSL.
 (Learning how to use hyprland)

 ![linux dancing](dance.gif)